Environmental humanities: Energy systems language

 The question of what language can best depict the linear and non-linear causal connections of ecological systems appears to have been taken up by the school of ecology known as systems ecology.
-To depict the linear and non-linear internal relatedness of ecosystems where the laws of thermodynamics hold significant consequences (Hannon et al. 1991: 80), Systems Ecologist H.T.
+To depict the linear and non-linear internal relatedness of ecosystems where the laws of thermodynamics hold significant consequences, Systems ecologist H.T.
 Odum (1994) predicated the Energy Systems Language on the principles of ecological energetics.
-In ecological energetics, just as in environmental humanities, the causal bond between connections is considered an ontic category (see Patten et al. 1976: 460).
+In ecological energetics, just as in environmental humanities, the causal bond between connections is considered an ontic category.
 Moreover, as a result of simulating ecological systems with the energy systems language, H.T.
 Odum made the controversial suggestion that embodied energy could be understood as value, which in itself is a step into the field of Political Economic Ecology noted above.